aidardigital/Dev-Sec-Ops/Linux-Foundation/04-Linux-Directories.md

 ~ - The Current User's Home Directory

 # Absolute Path vs Relative Path:
-absolute path is defined as specifying the location of a file or directory from the root directory(/).
+Absolute path is defined as specifying the location of a file or directory from the root directory(/).

 Relative path is defined as the path related to the present working directly.